wamp-proto/wamp-proto/rfc/README.md

 [mmark](https://github.com/miekg/mmark)

-This is written in Go, so you need to [install this](https://golang.org/doc/install).
+This is written in Go, so you need to [install this](https://golang.org/doc/install) (On Ubuntu: `sudo apt-get install golang`).
 Once you have this, with your paths properly set up, you can just do

 ```
 go get github.com/miekg/mmark